wazuh/wazuh-documentation/source/installation-guide/index.rst

 This installation guide will show how to install Wazuh manager along with Open Distro for Elasticsearch, Filebeat-OSS, and Open Distro for Elasticsearch Kibana.
 Alternativaly, Wazuh can be installed with the Elastic Stack components.
-To learn more about this process and other installation alternatives, visit the :ref:`other alternative installation <other_installation_alternatives>` section.
+To learn more about this process and other installation alternatives, visit the :ref:`more alternative installation <more_installation_alternatives>` section.

 Install Wazuh agents
 --------------------